 (Do you mean how to change a tire?)

 Replacing or shopping for tires can be one of the most intimidating aspects of owning a vehicle.
-There's so many different types of tires and brands to choose from that it can be overwhelming.
+There are so many different types of tires and brands to choose from that it can be overwhelming.
 Motorists without an automotive background or familiarity with tires want reassurance that they choose the best tire and price possible.

-Need to replace half of your tires, not a whole set?
+START WITH TREADWELLNeed to replace half of your tires, not a whole set?
 Check out our thoughts on replacing two tires!

 How often should you replace a tire?

 Modern tires offer better and safer performance than years past.
-Their tread designs offer superior traction, braking and control.
+Their tread designs offer superior traction, braking, and control.
 In an effort to increase fuel efficiency, tires are also designed to be more efficient and last longer.

 How much does it cost to replace a tire?